tianxing-li/rpki_evaluating/README.md

 asInfo.py: input a date and an AS number, output all the aboved data sources relative information.

 countryInfo.py: input a date and a country/region name, output the country's ROV Ratios & currently ROV score by ROVISTA, and ROA data and invalid ROV throw-away situation by APNIC

+## ip to asn

+plese download the RP database under the data folder, then use the ipdata.py to build a new table, this table build connection between ip address and AS number.
+In the new table (ip_info), there four columns: ip(key), asn, country and nic_hdl.
+Because the limitation of the whois access, we could use ipupdate.py to update the ip realationship.